Last updated on .

 Sultan Ahmed Madrasa

-The Sultan Ahmed Madrasa (Sultan Ahmed Medresesi) sits northeast of the mosque.
-It was completed around 1620.
-The madrasa consists of a rectangular courtyard surrounded by 24 student cells and a large domed classroom on the northeast corner.
+The Sultan Ahmed Madrasa (Sultan Ahmed Medresesi), completed around 1620, sits just northeast of the mosque.
+It features a rectangular courtyard surrounded by 24 student cells, with a large domed classroom occupying the northeast corner.

 Sultan Ahmed Madrasa